Korean War Legacy Project

 Embed:

-Carl Witwer returned back to Korea and had to assist with radar technologies on the destroyer U.S.S.
+Carl Witwer returned back to Korea and documents his time assisting with radar technologies on the destroyer U.S.S.
 Hanson in the West Sea.
 He compares his duties a part of Task Force 95 compared to his prior assignment.
-He also elaborates on a time his ship saw action with a submarine and how it was a close call.
+He elaborates on a time his ship saw action with a submarine torpedo attack and how it was a close call.

 Share this Clip +